Dr Martin Gammell

 Lecturer and Researcher in Animal Behaviour and Aquatic Biology

 I graduated with a BSc (Hons) in Zoology from University College Dublin in 1995, and with a PhD in Zoology (Animal Behaviour) from University College Dublin in 2001.
-Currently I teach on the MSc in Conservation Behaviour, the International MSc in Marine Biological Resources, and the BSc in Applied Freshwater and Marine Biology at Galway-Mayo Institute of Technology.
+Currently I teach on the MSc in Conservation Behaviour, the MSc in Applied Marine Conservation, the International MSc in Marine Biological Resources, and the BSc in Applied Freshwater and Marine Biology at Atlantic Technological University.
 I am joint Co-ordinator of the MSc in Conservation Behaviour.
-My main areas of research are animal contest behaviour, social dominance, animal communication and, more generally, the application of behavioural concepts to wildlife management and conservation.
-I am also interested in the ecology of freshwater species, and in methodological and statistical techniques used in ecological research.
+My main areas of research are animal contest behaviour, animal communication, and the application of behavioural concepts to wildlife management and conservation.
+I am also interested in the ecology of freshwater species, the ecology and conservation of Irish butterflies, and methodological and statistical techniques used in ecological research.
+You can find a list of my publications here.

 Uncooked fresh common whelks or sea snails isolated on a white studio background.
 Traditionally pickled and eaten at the seaside, isolated on a white studio background